shapez0r/agentai_repo/README.md

    - `git add .`
    - `git commit -m "describe your change"`
    - `git push`
+4. Generate the .env file with the current commit hash:
+   - `powershell.exe -ExecutionPolicy Bypass -File .\generate-env.ps1`
-4. Deploy to GitHub Pages:
+5. Deploy to GitHub Pages:
    - `npm run deploy`
-5. Run the verification script:
+6. Run the verification script:
    - `powershell.exe -ExecutionPolicy Bypass -File .\check-tester.ps1`
-6. Make sure the script outputs `FOUND` — this means the change is live on the site.
+7. Make sure the script outputs `FOUND` — this means the change is live on the site.

 > Always keep the verification script up to date with the latest change you want to check after deployment!